A Generalised Quantifier Theory of Natural Language in Categorical Compositional Distributional Semantics with Bialgebras: Truth Theoretic Interpretation in

 For the types, note that the interpretation of a terminal $x$ generated by any of the non-terminals N,NP, and VP has type $\overline{\semantics{x}} : \{\star\} \relto \cal P (U)$.
 The interpretation of a VP is the initial morphism to ${\cal P}(U) \otimes \{\star\}$, which is isomorphic to ${\cal P}(U)$, hence it gets the same concrete instantiation as N and NP.
 The interpretation of a terminal $x$ generated by the non-terminal V has type $\overline{\semantics{x}} : \{\star\} \relto \cal P (U) \otimes \{\star\} \otimes \cal P (U) \cong \cal P (U) \otimes \cal P (U)$.
 Finally, the interpretation of a terminal $d$ generated by the non-terminal Det has type $\overline{\semantics{d}} : {\cal P (U)} \relto {\cal P (U)}$.

-Informally, the Frobenius $ \mu$ map is the analog of set-theoretic intersection and the compact closed epsilon map is the analog of set-theoretic application.
+Informally, the bialgebra map $ \mu$ is the analogue of set-theoretic intersection and the compact closed epsilon map is the analogue of set-theoretic application.
 It is not hard to show that the truth-theoretic interpretation of the compact closed semantics of quantified sentences provides us with the same meaning as the generalised quantifier semantics.
 We make this formal as follows.

 \begin{definition} The interpretation of a quantified sentence $s$ is true in $(\Rel, \cal P (U), \{\star\}, \overline{\semantics{\ }})$ iff $\star \overline{\semantics{\mbox{s}}} \star$. \end{definition}